 , and DELETE

 .Databases are a fundamental part of modern technology, powering everything from small websites to massive enterprise systems.
-By understanding the basics, you’ll gain valuable skills that can open doors to exciting career opportunities in fields like data analysis, software development, and IT.
+By understanding the basics of databases, you’ll gain a valuable skill that can open doors to countless opportunities in tech and beyond.